 6. Go for gold for the ultimate festive effect

-You can't beat gold for creating an atmosphere of festive well-being, and it is no wonder that there are endless gold fairy light options on the market.
+You can't beat gold for creating an atmosphere of festive well-being, and it is no wonder that there are endless gold fairy light design ideas on the market.

 7. Go for a botanical Christmas theme